TristankMS/IIS-Junk/README.md

 kills you.

 Examples:
- - I renamed web.config to web.config.txt because there was already a .bak.
+ - A web.config renamed to web.config.txt because there was already a .bak!
- - Or I saved a web.config file I was editing in notepad and also the .bak and they became .txt too
+ - Or a saved web.config file that was edited in notepad... and maybe also the .bak... and they became .txt too
- - Or we use .xml files for configuration, and they're very proper
+ - Or .xml files used for configuration information, but aren't .config files... they're .xml files... so...

 .TXT and .XML file types are 99.9% considered _servable static files_ by IIS.
 So if one of those files contains sensitive information - like a username and password - and someone manages to guess/infer the name and request it, you're *done*.

-Backups should not be in your servable content area.
+Backups shouldn't be stored in a servable content area.
 Keep 'em outside the site's wwwroot.